philou/philou.github.com/source/_posts/2014-04-30-refactoring-trick-to-insert-a-wrapper.markdown

 * to provide an explicit API layer, controlling what is accessible from the outside
 * to allow us to improve our implementation independently of this API

-The first step all the team aggreed on is to provide direct wrappers around our classes.
+The first step all the team agreed on is to provide direct wrappers around our classes.
 Unfortunately, some of these classes had more than a thousand references to it and our IDE does not provide any automated refactoring for this (introduce a wrapper class, and only use it in some part of the code).
 We found a trick !
 Here it is :

 1. Make sure you have a clean SCC state
 2. Rename the class to be wrapped (let's call it Foo) into FooWrapper